AdobeDocs/campaign-classic.en/help/interaction/using/managing-offer-presentation.md

 ![](assets/offer_typology_014.png)

 These criteria represent the most frequent applications of presentation rules.
 To use other criteria, you can create a query using the **[!UICONTROL Limit propositions...]** link.
-For more on this, refer to the [Creating a query on propositions](#creating-a-query-on-propositions) section.
+For more on this, refer to the [Create a query on propositions](#creating-a-query-on-propositions) section.

 * **Filter on the channel**